coda/packs-sdk/README_CLI.md

 This will execute the formula and print the output to the terminal.
-(A quick reminder, if your arguments have spaces or special characters in them, put them in quotation marks when specifying them on the commandline.)
+(A quick reminder, if your arguments have spaces or special characters in them, put them in quotation marks when specifying them on the command line.)

 The `coda execute` utility will look at your pack definition to determine the types of your parameters and will interpret your arguments accordingly.
-For example, if your formula takes a string and you pass `123` as an argument on the commandline, it will know to interpret that as a string, but if your formula takes a number, it will interpret `123` as a number before executing the formula.
+For example, if your formula takes a string and you pass `123` as an argument on the command line, it will know to interpret that as a string, but if your formula takes a number, it will interpret `123` as a number before executing the formula.

 To pass array parameters to `coda execute`, use a comma separated string.
 For example, [1,2,3] should be